JJ/granada-off/text/prologue.md

 ## The title

 This book might be called Granada hacks.
 It might still be, in some future edition. *Hacks* is the title of a series of books that tell you how to use programming languages, or whatever (there is even a Mind Hacks) in ways you had not thought about before.
 This book will be more or less the same.
-It will tell you how to live and experience and do Granada (and maybe somewhere else) in a new way.
+It will tell you how to live and experience and walk Granada (and maybe somewhere else) in a new way.

+But you might have bought it as *Granada On*, which is kind of meaningless, but better than *Granada Off*, short for "Granada off the beaten grack" but a title that, no pun intended, might put you off buying it.

+But I still do not like it very much; it looks a lot like [On Granada](http://www.ongranada.com/en/), the local Chamber of Commerce program for attracting IT businesses here.
+So in future editions Granada will be on, but on will be probably off.

+>And it was worth the while to have that title just for the purpose of
+>being able to make that joke.

 ## You got me.
 But will you speak about the Alhambra?

 I should, should I not?
 It is unavoidable, but there are excellent books to learn about its history and its art and its legends.
-So while it is going to be impossible to avoid, in principle there will be no Alhambra hack.
+So while it is going to be impossible to avoid, in principle there will be no Alhambra chapter.
 Or maybe I should make it the first one to get it out of the way and continue with the rest.
+Whatever comes out, just keep reading to find out.

 ## But, again, why?

 Lately I have been hanging around in [Quora](http://quora.com) and they ask all kinds of stuff about Spain, Granada, and I keep answering them in a haphazard way.
 With this, I intend to answer and then point them to this repo and/or the Kindle book that will result from it.

 Besides, this has all been an exercise of knowing thyself, or whatever equivalent of that ancient word is there for the first person.
 Or